kubevirt/project-infra/github/ci/README.md

  * `config.yaml`: Contains all prow jobs (not used right now)
  * `plugins.yaml`: Contains all enabled github bots per repo (again, not templatized, instead the full kubevirt-org config)
  * `labels.yaml`: Labels which are used in `kubevirt/kubevirt`.
 They will be synchronized twice a day with `kubevirt/kubevirt`

+### Node Exporter Role

+The `node-exporter` role installs the prometheus node-exporter on every node and adds a cronjob to push the metrics every minute to the Prometheus Pushgateway.
+Right now this is needed, since our CI workers are not publich reachable.

+### Prometheus Role

+The `prometheus` role deploy Prometheus and the Pushgateway.
+The Prometheus server will scrape the Pushgateway and Prow components.

 ## Testing the CI infrastructure